Sorbari2016/binary_search_tree/README.md

-# LinkedList
+# Binary Search Tree (BTS)

-## This project is meant to help me design a linkelist, since it isnt in-built in javaScript.
+## This project is meant to help me design a balanced Binary Search Tree (BTS) using JavaScript.